cparsania/FungiExpresZ/README.md

 ### Install as an R package

-FungiExpresZ can be installed as an R package on local computer or server.
+FungiExpresZ can be installed as an R package on a local computer or a server.
 To do so basic skills of R programming is required.

 #### Prerequisites